Gradient-free stochastic optimization for additive models: Statement of the results

-The bounds of Theorem \ref{thm1} and Corollary \ref{cor1} show how the rate of convergence depends on the parameters $T,d$ and $\alpha$ but also on the aspect ratio ${\bL}/{\alpha}$.
-Moreover, in Corollary~\ref{cor1} the condition $T\ge C d^{\beta/2}$, where $C>0$ is a constant, does not bring an additional restriction when $2\le \beta\le 3$ since the condition is weaker than giving the range of~$T$, for which the bound makes sense.
+Note that in Corollary~\ref{cor1} the condition $T\ge C d^{\beta/2}$, where $C>0$ is a constant, does not bring an additional restriction when $2\le \beta\le 3$ since the condition is weaker than giving the range of~$T$, for which the bound makes sense.
 Indeed, for $2\le \beta\le 3$ the bound is greater than a constant independent of $T,d$ if $T\le C d^{\beta/2}$.

 Next, we study the optimization error of the algorithm defined in Section~\ref{sec:problem setup} under the assumption that the objective function is $\alpha$-strongly convex.
 Unlike the case of PL functions, we consider here the problem of constrained minimization